 Assistant Professor of Film and Electronic Arts.
 B.A., Brown University; M.F.A., Milton Avery Graduate School of the Arts, Bard College.
 Has had work exhibited and screened at MoMA PS1’s Greater New York: Cinema (2010); Performa 09, New York (2009); Images Festival, Toronto (2009); and New Museum of Contemporary Art, New York (2008); among others.
 Has taught at Princeton University, Parsons The New School for Design, and the New School MA in Media Studies Program.
 At Bard since 2010.Miriam Felton-Dansky

-Assistant Professor of Theater and Performance.
 B.A., Barnard College; M.F.A., D.F.A., Yale University.
 Research and teaching interests include performance in the digital age; the contemporary and historical avant-gardes; and political theater and performance.
-She is a contributing editor of Theater, and her essays and articles have appeared in Theatre Journal, TDR, PAJ, and The Oxford Handbook of Dance and Theater.
-She was a guest coeditor of Theater special issues “Digital Dramaturgies” (2012) and “Censorship and Contemporary Theater” (2008), and is a regular contributor to the theater section of the Village Voice.
+She is a contributing editor of Theater, where she served as guest co-editor of special issues “Digital Feelings” (2016), “Digital Dramaturgies” (2012), and “Censorship and Contemporary Theater” (2008).
+She has been a theater critic for the Village Voice since 2009.
 Awards received include a Beinecke Rare Book and Manuscript Library Research Fellowship, Yale Dissertation Fellowship, and Theater magazine fellowships.
+Her book, “Viral Performance: Contagious Theater from Modernism to the Digital Age,” is forthcoming from Northwestern University Press.
 At Bard since 2012.

 Assistant Professor of English.
 B.S., Literature, Massachusetts Institute of Technology; B.S., Brain and Cognitive Sciences, MIT; M.Phil., Renaissance Literature, King’s College, Cambridge University; M.Phil., Ph.D., Literature, Columbia University.
 Recipient, Folger Shakespeare Library Research Fellowship (2012–2013); Whiting Foundation Fellowship, Columbia University (2008–2009); Francis Bacon Foundation Fellowship, Huntington Library (2007–2008); English Dissertation Fellowship, Columbia University (2007–2008); Institute of Historical Research Mellon Fellowship, University of London (2006).
 Contributing editor, Open Letters Monthly (2007– ).
 At Bard since 2009.